Vins1805/data_visualization_visual_storytelling_task/README.md

 4. which country has the most share in aoe4
 5. streamer count and viewer count changes?
 6. who are the top players? (aoe2, aoe3, sc2 pros?)
-  -classify players after the leader board
+  * classify players after the leader board
-  -classify streamers after the most viewed game the last x months
+  * classify streamers after the most viewed game the last x months

 # Data Sources:
--sadly no aoe4 api
+* sadly no aoe4 api
--aoe4 leader board? (webscraping)
+* aoe4 leader board? (webscraping)
--twitch api
+* twitch api
--steam/steamDB api
+* steam/steamDB api